clue2-sose25/Clue2/Readme.md

 This will automatically create multiple public repositories in your account.
 When building images for the first time, pushing will take some time depending on your internet connection.

+If all the preliminaries for data collection are installed, Clue will fetch the relevant measuremens from Prometheus and save them into the data folder.
+For data analysis, we provide Python notebooks seperately.

 ## Troubleshooting / Known Issues